libxml-raku/LibXML-raku/doc/Reader.md

     This tells the XML Reader to preserve all nodes matched by the pattern (which is a streaming XPath subset).
 A document tree consisting of the preserved nodes and their content can be obtained using the method `document() ` once parsing is finished.

-    An :%ns may be used to pass a reference mapping prefixes used by the XPath to namespace URIs.
+    An :%ns may be used to pass a mapping prefixes used by the XPath to namespace URIs.

     The XPath subset available with this function is described at